 Pit Boss grills win the warrant period comparison.
 They offer 5 years warranty on their products which is 2 years more than the Traeger pellet grills, that is, 3 years warranty.

 Traeger has some fancy features.
 It includes the WiFIRE technology on all the models of smokers.
-The WiFIRE helps in connecting the smoker with the smartphone of the user for a smooth controller of the fire.
+The WiFIRE helps in connecting the smoker to the smartphone of the user for a smooth controller of the fire.

 2. What is the warranty period of Pit Boss Grills?